unnikuttxn/unnikuttxn/README.md

 ## _welcome_
 ---

-- I'm a forth year Mechanical Engineering student from Indian Institute of Technology Madras
+- I'm a fourth year Mechanical Engineering student from Indian Institute of Technology Madras
 - High interest in coding
 -  Fluent in HTML, Python, JS,CSS
 - Interested in working with HTML, Python,  CAD, and related projects